saisudheerp/Aps_portfolio/README.md

 *This image represents the Symptom Tracking Over Time[9]*
 ### 9. Insurance Claim Processing

-Efficiently process insurance claims while minimizing processing time and maximizing accuracy.
+This functionality is to efficiently process insurance claims while minimizing processing time and maximizing accuracy.
 Traditional methods may struggle with the complexity and volume of claim data.
 The best approach would be using a Graph-based approach, such as Dijkstra's Algorithm, to optimize the routing and processing of claims through the insurance network.
 Time Complexity is O(n^2) and space complexity is O(n).
 Here is my code for [Dijkstra's Algorithm](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/dijkstras.c).

 ### 10. Healthcare Resource Allocation

 Optimize the allocation of healthcare resources such as staff and equipment to meet patient demand efficiently.
-Simple heuristics may lead to suboptimal resource utilization.
 The best approach would be using a Max-Flow Min-Cut Algorithm, such as the Ford-Fulkerson method, to maximize resource allocation while minimizing costs and bottlenecks.
 Time Complexity is O(V * E^2) and space complexity is O(V).
 Here is my code for the [Ford-Fulkerson algorithm implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/ford_fulkerson.cpp)[5].

 ### 11. Electronic Health Record (EHR) Retrieval